sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 > _Something you are (e.g., a fingerprint or iris scan)_<br/>
 * **Step 4 - Assign Authentication Mechanisms.** Determine the appropriate authentication mechanism(s) based on the number of authentication factors required for the security area.

-**<Rachel: Present additional information in following sections about the steps above that the reader needs to complete.>**

 ### Assess Risk

+**<Rachel: In this section and next 3 sections, present additional info about the steps above that reader needs to complete.>**

 _Add additional information here._

 ### Categorize Security Areas

 **<Celeste: The FM has been deprecated by the Dept. of the Army.
-Refer to NIST SP 800-116 only.>** NIST SP 800-116 defines three security area categories:
+Refer to NIST SP 800-116 only.>**

+NIST SP 800-116 defines three security area categories:

 * **Exclusion (Authentication Factors - 3)**.
 An area in which uncontrolled movement would permit direct access to a security asset or interest.